florence-bockting/elicito/README.md

   and we won't reply to any issues
 -->

-- prototype: the project is just starting up and the code is all prototype
++ development: the project is actively being worked on

 <!--- --8<-- [end:description] -->